kd-boss/CAT/README.md

 # CAT
 Cat library for Yaesu.
-Currently, only the FT-891, FTDX101, FTDX10, and FT991, along with others, are to come.
+Currently, only the FT-891, FTDX101, FTDX10, FT991, FT-710, and others are to come.

-This library is for serializing and de-serializing the data sent to and received from the Yaesu radios.
+This library is for serializing and deserializing the data sent to and received from the Yaesu radios.

 Motivation:
 Currently, a few projects encompass this functionality, but they need more scope.
 HamLib, for instance, controls a radio just fine but won't write memory channels.
 Chirp does, but it won't let you change the dimmer level on your FT-891 buttons on the fly.
 I want to make my own programs to control my radios at home and in the field on low-power devices such as a Raspberry PI.
 You may do as well, or have other exciting ideas for your radio, and I'd like to hear about them.
 If you use this library for your projects, please email me (kd5eax@hotmail.com).